nikkanap/SPEEK_Realtime_Web_Chat_Application/README.md

 Then you go to App.tsx and add the pages in the `<BrowserRouter>` element .

 ### II.
 Backend Framework: Python + FastAPI
+1. Created a .env file containing database content (added it to .gitignore)
+2. Created a venv for the python packages I need for my project and to run the program properly
+3. Install all the required packages for the program like pg8000, dotenv, etc.

 ### III.
 API Architecture: REST
 ### IV.
 Database: PostgreSQL
+What I did was:
+- Install postgresql using
+`sudo apt install postgresql postgresql-contrib -y` Then I logged in, added a password, and created the database for SPEEK.

 ## Features/Requirements:
 ### User Management: